Volleyball

 HOW TO APPLY THIS TECHNIQUE:

-When spike the volleyball you should hear a noise that resembles a slap with a splash sound.
+When spiking the volleyball, you should hear a noise that resembles a slap with a splash sound.

-The best way to apply this technique is on the ground by doing the wall drills.
+The best way to apply this technique is by doing the wall drills on the ground.
 The

-“triangle” shaped hand is present in the setting form, passing form and attacking grip.
+“triangle” shaped hand is present in the setting form, passing form, and attacking grip.
 The video below presents a great illustration of how to apply this technique.
-In the “Wall Drills” video, I am showing an important way to create a variation of practice, so the arm does not get “stiff” or “stressed”.
-In the wall drill it is important to switch from spiking, to setting and to passing as a way to maintain the relaxation of the arm for practicing the expert spiking grip.
+In the “Wall Drills” video, I am showing an important way to create a variation of practice so the arm does not get “stiff” or “stressed.”
+In the wall drill, it is important to switch from spiking to setting and to passing to maintain the arm's relaxation for practicing the expert spiking grip.

 Other important Motor Learning Information

-Each person is different and perhaps, each player tends to develop their own grip to spike.
-However, if a player wants to perform at the elite level the acquisition of this grip is the key to success.
-The innervation of the hands demands millions of neurons from the frontal lob and the cortex of the brain.
-In addition, to the nerve endings and proprioceptors the motor control and kinesthetic attributes of the hands create thousands of movement possibilities.
-Such variability requires from coaches the understanding that each person is different and the way each person chooses to set or to spike a volleyball depend directly on that person’s kinesthetic memory, history, and identity.
-And yet, the volleyball literature does not address how should the hand position be if we want to learn the ideal position, shape, and muscular tonus necessary generate to highly efficient volleyball strikes.
-From an elite volleyball perspective, the indicators give direction for throwing implement actions.
+Each person is different; perhaps, each player tends to develop their own grip to spike.
+However, if a player wants to perform at the elite level, acquiring this grip is the key to success.
+The innervation of the hands demands millions of neurons from the frontal lobe and brain cortex.
+In addition to the nerve endings and proprioceptors, the hands' motor control and kinesthetic attributes create thousands of movement possibilities.
+Such variability requires coaches to understand that each person is different, and the way each person chooses to set or spike a volleyball depends directly on that person’s kinesthetic memory, history, and identity.
+And yet, the volleyball literature does not address how should the hand position be if we want to learn the ideal position, shape, and muscular tonus necessary to generate highly efficient volleyball strikes.
+From an elite volleyball perspective, the indicators suggest throwing implement actions.
 Therefore, volleyball experts reported that when they are spiking, they place their indicators on the center of the ball.
-The middle finger, ring finger and pinky spread sideways covering the side 1/3 of the contact area and the thumb (widespread to the other side) covers another side third of the palm area that controls the ball in a spike swing.
+The middle finger, ring finger, and pinky spread sideways, covering the side 1/3 of the contact area, and the thumb (widespread to the other side) covers another side-third of the palm area that controls the ball in a spike swing.

-Based on the voices of 36 experts, the pattern was related to design a hand position (grip) that would be fit the shape of the ball (concavity).
-But most importantly, when asked about what your hand position is when you contact the ball, the main principle was: “_ I keep my wrist in an already snapped position!”
-My interviews lasted from 4 – 6 hours, but most players like Carol Gataz, Walewska Oliveira and Virna Dias, but also Gilson, Murilo e Jacqueline, would get back to me to say: “_ Your questions made me think!
+Based on the voices of 36 experts, the pattern was related to the design of a hand position (grip) that would fit the shape of the ball (concavity).
+But most importantly, when asked about your hand position when you contact the ball, the main principle was: “_ I keep my wrist in an already snapped position!”
+My interviews lasted from 4 – 6 hours, but most players like Carol Gataz, Walewska Oliveira, and Virna Dias, but also Gilson, Murilo e Jacqueline, would get back to me to say: “_ Your questions made me think!
 And I have asked my peers to closely observe my hands so I could know myself better on this fine movement!”
-Then, they would show me their hands and describe what I called the already scooped wrist like the picture below.
-Their final comments related to how relaxed they were prior to and during the contact moment.
+Then, they would show me their hands and describe what I called the already scooped wrist, like the picture below.
+Their final comments related to how relaxed they were before and during the contact moment.
 They were very relaxed, and their wrist action was reported as their critical element to be successful in a volleyball spike.

-Below are the Stroboscopic Analysis of the volleyball grip and the already snapped wrist described in the study.
-In women's volleyball this has been a critical element for the development of the precision, finesse and accuracy in the spike.
+Below is the Stroboscopic Analysis of the volleyball grip and the already snapped wrist described in the study.
+In women's volleyball, this has been a critical element for developing precision, finesse, and accuracy in the spike.

 Example of the already snapped wrist.